N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: Conclusions

 \section{Conclusions}

-In this paper we presented for the first time the complete N$^3$LO quadratic-in-spin interactions that push the state of the art of conservative dynamics at the 5PN order.
-Our results that cover all the relevant $4$ independent sectors are obtained in generic binary settings for generic compact objects, via the EFT of spinning gravitating objects introduced in \cite{Levi:2015msa}.
-Our independent framework in conjunction with the public \texttt{EFTofPNG} code \cite{Levi:2017kzq} enables to study PN theory on all of its generic sectors, which is critical in order to consistently advance the present high precision frontier.
-The generic theoretical input that this framework provides, enables to better our ability to mine unknown physics from real-world GW data.
-Moreover, the unique treatment of the present higher-spin sectors via the EFT framework provides even more invaluable information on the UV physics of strong gravity and extreme QCD.
+In this paper we presented for the first time the complete N$^3$LO quadratic-in-spin interactions that push the state of the art of conservative dynamics of binary inspirals at the 5PN order.
+Our results cover all the relevant sectors, and are obtained for generic compact binaries in generic kinematic settings, via the EFT of spinning gravitating objects introduced in \cite{Levi:2015msa}.
+Our independent framework, including the public \texttt{EFTofPNG} code \cite{Levi:2017kzq}, enables to study PN theory in any generic sector, which is critical to advance the present high precision frontier in both high-loop and higher-spin orders, such as in the present sectors.
+Such generic theoretical input that our framework provides, improves the ability to mine unknown physics from real-world GW data.
+Moreover, the unique treatment of the present sectors, also at the $5$PN order, via the EFT framework, provides even more invaluable new information on the UV physics of strong gravity and extreme QCD.

-The N$^3$LO quadratic-in-spin corrections consist of $4$ independent sectors, one of which is new in the present 5PN order, similar to the related tidal effect in the point-mass sector which also enters at this order, whereas each of the 3 other sectors are of the same scale as the single spin-orbit sector.
-The overall computational load of the Feynman evaluation is similar to the N$^3$LO spin-orbit sector \cite{Kim:2022pou}, with an imperative use of advanced multi-loop methods, and a generic dimensional treatment due to the appearance of DimReg poles.
-Yet, the formal procedure of redefinitions required for the position and rotational variables is somewhat more intricate and demanding in higher-spin sectors such as the present ones, compared to the spin-orbit sector, e.g.~at the NN$^3$LO \cite{Kim:2022pou}.
-Nevertheless, the streamlined automated algorithm for this procedure still goes through in a sufficiently efficient and rapid manner.
+The N$^3$LO quadratic-in-spin corrections consist of $4$ independent sectors, one of which is new, first appearing in the present $5$PN order, similar to the related tidal effect in the point-mass sector, which also enters first at this order.
+The $3$ other quadratic-in-spin sectors here scale as the single N$^3$LO spin-orbit sector.
+The overall computational load of the Feynman evaluation is similar to the N$^3$LO spin-orbit sector \cite{Kim:2022pou}, with an imperative use of advanced multi-loop methods, and a generic overall dimensional treatment due to the appearance of DimReg poles across all loop orders.
+Yet, the procedure of redefinitions of the position and rotational variables is somewhat more intricate and demanding in higher-spin sectors such as the present ones, compared to the point-mass or spin-orbit sectors, e.g.~at the N$^3$LO \cite{Kim:2022pou}.
+Nevertheless, the streamlined automated algorithm for this procedure, which we set up in \cite{Kim:2022pou}, still performed in an efficient and rapid manner.